 In the midst of my nap, in the darkened room, with my husband’s ashes right beside me, the angel I call daughter had quietly found her way to the side of my bed, where she adjusted my blanket and leaned over to gently kiss my forehead.
 As I’ve said so many times before, there are so many parts of our parts of this journey we are on that no one will ever truly understand.
 So many delicate conversations that we have yet to have, and maybe we never will.
 Things she knows.
 Things I know.
 Things we both just have to be okay “knowing” may never be spoken at all.
 The complications with Zack’s insanity have forced us to have to nurture some of each other’s wounds quietly.
 Her checking in on me yesterday in the manner that she did was the most precious “unspoken” nurturing possible.

-She didn’t know, and still doesn’t know, that I was aware of what she did, but it happened nonetheless.
-And just like that, my former perspective of sorrow and worry at the thought of “never being celebrated again” hit the floor in all the best ways possible … kinda like my heart did when she gifted me exactly what I needed at exactly the perfect time!
+She didn’t and still doesn’t know that I was aware of what she did, but it happened nonetheless.
+And just like that, my former worry that I’d “never be celebrated again” hit the floor in the best way possible … kinda like my heart did when she gifted me exactly what I needed at exactly the perfect time!
 Perhaps the greatest irony here is that even as I’m writing this, she too is a little disappointed that, because she’s just a kid, she “thinks” she wasn’t able to do anything special for my birthday.
 Gia, I’m not quite sure when you will finally begin reading all these words I’m leaving here for you and your brother, but when that day finally comes?
 PLEASE KNOW … THAT I KNOW … EXACTLY WHAT YOU DID YESTERDAY WHILE YOU THOUGHT I WAS ASLEEP!
 You DID do something “really special” for me.
 It was one of the most touching moments of my last “Fifty-One-Derful” years!